-You design and then install aerial lifts on your customers' chassis.
-One of your customers discovers that the aerial lift you installed on their equipment either doesn't have the adequate platform capacity or reach specifications for their intended use.
-As such, the lift must be altered or replaced to handle the job.
-Unfortunately, while the equipment was being repaired, the job went to another party and they are now holding you responsible for their lost revenue.
-This loss would not be covered under your Commercial General Liability policy, as there was no resulting bodily injury or property damage.
-However, a Manufacturers' Errors & Omissions policy would likely pay the claim because it's a financial loss to your customer due to your design error.
+You design and install aerial lifts for your customers' chassis.
+One of your customers discovers the aerial lift you installed on their equipment either doesn't have the adequate platform capacity or reach specifications for their intended use, so they need to have the lift altered or replaced to handle the job.
+Unfortunately, while their equipment was being repaired, the job went to another party and they are now holding you responsible for their lost revenue.
+This loss would not be covered under your Commercial General Liability policy as there was no resulting bodily injury or property damage.
+However, a Manufacturers' Errors & Omission policy would likely pay the claim because it's a financial loss to your customer due to your design error.